lauren-esser/Better-Stock-Market-Prediction/README.md

 ## Interpret/Recommendations:

-1. Look at the list of words that demonstrated an increase in the current stock market data.
+1. Invest when positive words are present in news headlines.

 ![](/images/increase.png)

-2. Look at the list of words that demonstrated a decrease in the current stock market data.
+2. Wait to invest when negative words are present in news headlines.

 ![](/images/decrease.png)